fransheeesssh/ETHSOL/README.md

-# ETHSOL
+# CREATING OUR VER OWN TOKEN
 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.

+Project title:
-Project title: Create a Token On this project we are going to use solidity which is a programming language designed for coding contracts on a blockchain.
+Create a Token On this project we are going to use solidity which is a programming language designed for coding contracts on a blockchain.
 The purpose of this project is to test students how much they know and how does the transactions work on the blockchain.

+Description:
-Description The project will have a token name and amount of value that can be minted or burned and also have a condition where the burn function cannot exceed the amount remaining on the account of the token.
+The project will have a token name and amount of value that can be minted or burned and also have a condition where the burn function cannot exceed the amount remaining on the account of the token.

+Getting Started:
-Getting Started: How/where to download your program// Any modifications needed to be made to files/folders//
+How/where to download your program// Any modifications needed to be made to files/folders//

+Executing program:
-Executing program To run this program, you can use Remix, an online Solidity IDE.
+To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., myToken.sol).
-Copy and paste the following code into the file: /////
+Save the file with a .sol extension (e.g., MyToken.sol).
+Copy and paste the following code into the file:

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;